1Password/terraform-provider-onepassword/docs/index.md

 }
 ```

-Each of the configuration options can be set using env variables.
+You can set each of the configuration options using environment variables.
-That's more secure way to do that as prevents from accidentally pushing sensitive values to the project repo.
+Environment variables are a more secure way to set configuration options because they prevent accidentally pushing sensitive values to the project repo.

 - `OP_CONNECT_HOST` - The URL where your 1Password Connect API can be found.
 - `OP_CONNECT_TOKEN` - A valid token for your 1Password Connect API.